Bers' simultaneous uniformization and the intersection of Poincare holonomy varieties: Introduction

-A {\sf $\CP^1$-structure} on $S$ is a locally homogeneous structure modeled on $\CP^1$, and its holonomy is in $\chi$.
-In fact, almost every representation in $\rchi$ is the holonomy of some $\CP^1$-structure on $S$ by Gallo-Kapovich-Marden \cite{Gallo-Kapovich-Marden}; see \S \ref{sProjectiveStructures} for the explicit characterization. {Every $\CP^1$-structure corresponds to a holomorphic quadratic differential on a Riemann surface structure on $S$} (\S\ref{sSchwarzianParemeterization}).
+A {\sf $\CP^1$-structure} on $S$ is a locally homogeneous structure modeled on $\CP^1$, and its holonomy is in $\rchi$.
+The quotients $\Omega^+/\Im\rho$ and $\Omega^-/\Im \rho$ discussed above have not only Riemann surfaces structures but also $\CP^1$-structures on $S^+$ and $S^-$, respectively.
+In fact, almost every representation in $\rchi$ is the holonomy of some $\CP^1$-structure on $S$ \cite{Gallo-Kapovich-Marden}; see \S \ref{sProjectiveStructures} for details.

+In fact, {each $\CP^1$-structure on $S$ corresponds to a holomorphic quadratic differential on a Riemann surface structure on $S$} (\S\ref{sSchwarzianParemeterization}).
 Let $\PP$ be the space all (marked) $\CP^1$-structures on $S^+$ with the fixed orientation, which is identified with the cotangent bundle of $\TT$.
-Similarly, let $\PP^\ast$ be the space of all marked $\CP^1$ on $S^-$, the cotangent bundle of $\TT^\ast$.
-Let $\psi\col \PP \sqcup \PP^\ast \to \TT \sqcup \TT^\ast$ be the projection from the space of all $\CP^1$-structures on $S$ to the space of all Riemann surface structures on $S$.
+Similarly, let $\PP^\ast$ be the space of all marked $\CP^1$ on $S^-$, identified with the cotangent bundle of $\TT^\ast$.